VIDA-NYU/reprozip/docs/source/traceschema.rst

         workingdir TEXT NOT NULL
         );

-..  [#nullbytes] Note that Python's sqlite3 lib is affected by `bug 13676 <http://bugs.python.org/issue13676>`__ until Python 2.7.3, which prevents from reading text or blob fields with embedded null bytes.
+..  [#nullbytes] Note that Python's sqlite3 lib is affected by `bug 13676 <http://bugs.python.org/issue13676>`__ up to Python 2.7.3, which prevents it from reading text or blob fields with embedded null bytes.